icipe-official/vectoratlas-software-code/docs/SMG/08-deployment.md

 ![Run vector atlas deployment](./images/run-deployment.png)

+The deployment then needs to be approved by one of the core team - there is a limit of 6 people for this so it may not be the whole team.

 The action proceeds to ssh into the environment and run the deployment script, which is the same steps as the manual deployment below.

 ## Logging into the base machine